Inventory Optimization Software

 Inventory optimization model management

-- Creating inventory optimization models with configurable numerical and categorical input parameters, rules for data normalization and encoding, etc. (for data scientists).
+- Creating statistical and AI inventory optimization models with configurable numerical and categorical input parameters, rules for data normalization and encoding, etc. (for data scientists).

 - Automated recalculation of an inventory optimization model’s outputs as new relevant data appears.